[Skip to Content]

 UofL Online MSSW Graduate '17

-You can join the MSSW online in either Advanced or Regular Standing program, depending on previous academic career.
-If you earned your Bachelor of Social Work within the last seven years, you qualify for the 30-hour Advanced Standing program.
-Otherwise, you should apply for the Regular 60-hour program.
+You can join the master's in Social Work online in either Advanced (30 credit hours) or Regular (60 credit hours) Standing program, depending on previous academic career.
+If you earned your Bachelor of Social Work within the last seven years, you qualify for the Advanced Standing program.
+Otherwise, you should apply for the Regular program.

 Preferred Application Deadline Term Start Date